ketacea/helm-charts/ketadb/helm/examples/default/Readme.md

 * Deploy ketadb chart with the default values: `make install`

-* You can now setup a port forward to query Elasticsearch API:
+* You can now setup a port forward to query ketadb API:

   ```
   kubectl port-forward svc/ketadb-default 9200 -n keta